Introduction to Zoom Player's Home Theater interfaces

 File Browser

-The File Browser is a smart way to navigate your file system.
-The initial dialog lists your drives (Hard Disks/CD/DVD/USB/etc) and custom network shares.
+The File Browser is a smart way to navigate your file system using only the arrow and enter keys.
+The initial dialog lists your drives (Hard Disks/CD/DVD/USB/etc) and custom network shares specified in the advanced options dialog.

 Pressing ENTER with a drive highlighted opens the drive at its root (top most) folder.